Invoca/developer-docs/source/api_documentation/call_ingestion_api/index.rst

 ---------------------------

 The default call recording format on the Invoca platform is 16-bit PCM encoded `WAV <https://en.wikipedia.org/wiki/WAV>`_ files with an 8 kHz sample rate.
-The Call Ingestion API supports `WAV <https://en.wikipedia.org/wiki/WAV>`_  and `MP3 <https://en.wikipedia.org/wiki/MP3>`_ file formats.
+The Call Ingestion API supports `WAV <https://en.wikipedia.org/wiki/WAV>`_ , `MP3 <https://en.wikipedia.org/wiki/MP3>`_ and `MP4 <https://en.wikipedia.org/wiki/MP4_file_format>`_ file formats.
 However, the Invoca Audio Processing system will upsample or downsample accordingly into our default call recording format.

 All call recordings are required to be in dual-channel or stereo format.
 The call recording of an inbound call on the Invoca platform has the caller channel on channel 0 and the agent audio on channel 1.
 For all calls submitted via the Call Ingestion API, we will normalize the channels to match the Invoca call record channel layout.